sylleryum/SpotifyHelperFrontend/README.md

 # SpotifyHelper

+Available at: sylleryum.github.io/spotifyhelperfrontend/
-Frontend page, a collection of useful features for your Spotify (backend available at https://github.com/sylleryum/SpotifyHelperBackend
+A collection of useful features for your Spotify!
+(This repo is for the Frontend page only, rest api backend is available at https://github.com/sylleryum/SpotifyHelperBackend )

 ## Features
 ### Get unavailable tracks on my playlists: